Charterers’ Shipbrokers

 Direct Shipbrokers

-Direct Shipbrokers report directly to the charterers rather than via a Competitive Intermediary Shipbroker.
+Direct Shipbrokers report directly to the charterers, bypassing any Competitive Intermediary Shipbroker.

 Do Not Confuse Charterers’ Agents